|

 suggest

-Another thing you will learn is that you don’t
+Another thing you will learn is that it can be harder to

 find